-From this moment two old-age pension schemes have been jointly in operation in Poland:
+Since then, two old-age pension schemes have been operating in

 - for women – 60 years,